top of page

 Does Acorn Tree offer part time or afterschool care?

-Acorn Tree's focus is on providing a quality preschool program for families in need of full time care for their children.
-However, a three day a week program (T/W/Th) is now being offered to a limited number of families.
-Children enrolled part time come Tuesday, Wednesday, and Thursday.
-Alternative part-time schedules and afterschool care are not available at this time.
+Acorn Tree's focus is on providing a consistent, quality preschool program for families in need of full time care for their children.
+Alternative part-time schedules and afterschool care are not offered at this time.

 What are Acorn Tree’s hours?